 How long do the breakfast burritos last in the fridge and freezer?

-If stored in an airtight sealed container, the prepped breakfast burritos will last up to 4 days in the refrigerator, and up to 3 months in the freezer.
+If stored in an airtight sealed container, the prepped breakfast burritos will last up to 4 days in the refrigerator, and up to 3-6 months in the freezer for best quality.
 See recipe card below for reheating instructions.

 Fill a tortilla with your favorite breakfast ingredients, wrap it up, then make these Crispy Air Fryer Breakfast Burritos golden brown without deep frying!
 Includes instructions for make-ahead and reheating from frozen!